FrostSource/hla_extravaganza/README.md

+*NOTE: This repository is going through heavy behind-the-scenes changes and might not be up-to-date with the latest assets.*

 A collection of scripts and resources to improve functionality of Half-Life: Alyx for mappers.

 Still in early development.

 # Downloads

+*Downloads might be out-of-date while repository is undergoing changes.*

 Navigate to the release section to download zips of the latest assets: https://github.com/FrostSource/hla_extravaganza/releases